Chapter 4:

 It is good to focus on something else.
 Before long, there isn't any sign I was ever having an anxiety attack and even start feeling a bit sleepy.
 I guess I have to power throw for now, keep guard.
 I imagine which wild animals are there around here, but cannot say I'm very eager to meet them.

-I take note (mentally) that we really have terrible visibility here.
+I take a mental note that we really have terrible visibility here.
 We are a bit downhill from the camp.
 In addition to that, it was pretty inconvenient dealing with the terrain inclination and overall lack of space around here.
 We'll definitely have to move to a better place tomorrow.

 In addition to that, we need better tools.
 It seems it'd be particularly useful to have means to cut stuff, get more wood with less effort.
 José was using a sword, so maybe I could borrow his and make some more blades from bamboo.